 You write well and I think you should submit this but if you want to do extra in it you should take help from any custom essay writing service that can solve your matter to do your essay well.
 I know this article will help you well http://writebestessay.com/how-our-essay … -help-you/ .
 However you can still submit this lol.

 I have had many opinions outside of HubPages on this matter.
 My dilemma is this- I have 11/12 years of experience as a professional photographer.
-I’ve worked for corporations as well as been a freelance...
+I’ve worked for corporations as well as been a freelance photographer.
+I have also worked as a graphic artist for both corporations and as a freelance...